-Looking at dividend growth, the company's current annualized dividend of $1.72 is up 1.2% from last year.
-Community Bank System has increased its dividend 5 times on a year-over-year basis over the last 5 years for an average annual increase of 5.64%.
+Looking at dividend growth, the company's current annualized dividend of $1.76 is up 3.5% from last year.
+In the past five-year period, Community Bank System has increased its dividend 5 times on a year-over-year basis for an average annual increase of 5.64%.
 Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Right now, Community Bank's payout ratio is 51%, which means it paid out 51% of its trailing 12-month EPS as dividend.
+Community Bank's current payout ratio is 51%.
+This means it paid out 51% of its trailing 12-month EPS as dividend.

 Earnings growth looks solid for CBU for this fiscal year.
 The Zacks Consensus Estimate for 2022 is $3.56 per share, with earnings expected to increase 2.01% from the year ago period.

 Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
-During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
-That said, they can take comfort from the fact that CBU is not only an attractive dividend play, but also represents a compelling investment opportunity with a Zacks Rank of #2 (Buy).
+Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
+That said, they can take comfort from the fact that CBU is not only an attractive dividend play, but is also a compelling investment opportunity with a Zacks Rank of #2 (Buy).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report